uptonking/note4yaoo/pattern-arch-flux-community-elm.md

 - The rule of thumb is to use the second approach if you can and if you cannot, switch to the first approach.
   - The first one brings in way more complexity.
 I can have an entire module of small reusable views implemented with the second approach BUT, the first approach would mandate one module per component.
   - this second approach for views that have to have some state in them and use the first approach only as the last resort.
 This usually happens if I need side-effects in the update of the component.

+- I have been reusing views by using a type. and there is another similar ish alternative proposed in the discussion

 - ## [Does TEA mean single state at root? : elm_202112](https://www.reddit.com/r/elm/comments/ronzbo/does_tea_mean_single_state_at_root/)
 - Your knowledge of React is going to be a problem for learning TEA at least that's what I found.